GitHub for project management

 We also wanted our repos to be public, but to have private conversations using the Issues feature.

 These two needs led us to create a single private repository named “issues”, and we only use it for Issues.
-This works really well for us, especially since our team lead can engage in these discussions by receiving emails about the Issues in his inbox, and can respond without having to go to GitHub.com.
+This works really well for us, especially since our team-lead can engage in these discussions by receiving emails about the Issues in their inbox, and can respond without having to go to GitHub.com.

 Your Turn: Create & comment on issues